 Standards concerning SEER ratings have been in place for a few decades.
 By law, equipment must meet certain minimum efficiency thresholds in order to be sold in the United States.
 Not too long ago, the threshold ranged from SEER 7.5 to SEER 10.0.
 In 2006, however, it was raised to SEER 13.
 The jump from SEER 10 to SEER 13 is significant and equals an improvement in the efficiency of about 30 percent.

 The Benefits of Upgrading to a More Efficient Air Conditioning System

-Most people want to hold onto their existing AC units as long as possible.
+Most people want to hold onto their existing Mesa AZ air conditioner repair as long as possible.
 Replacing a central air conditioning system is a costly proposition.
-However, if the upgrade will bring a vast improvement in energy efficiency, the amount that’s saved over time can more than make up for the upfront cost.
+However, if the upgrade will bring a vast improvement in energy efficiency, the amount that’s saved over time can more than makeup for the upfront cost.
 In addition to being dramatically more efficient and more affordable to operate, a new AC system will cool a home more effectively.
 There are also tax credits and rebates that help reduce the cost of new equipment substantially.

 What Makes Air Conditioners Lose Efficiency?

 Just because an air conditioning unit has a high SEER rating when it’s purchased doesn’t mean that will continue to be the case.
 AC units lose efficiency for a variety of reasons, including: